liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/05-online-editing-google-docs/02-configuring-gdocs-integration.markdown

 [TOC levels=1-4]

-Before you can use Google Docs&trade; to create and edit Documents and Media files, you must configure @product@ to connect with an application in the [Google API Console](https://console.developers.google.com).
+Before you can use Google Docs&trade; to create and edit Documents and Media files, you must configure @sharepoint@ to connect with an application in the [Google API Console](https://console.developers.google.com).

 | **Note:** You must be an administrator to complete these steps.